 The climate is practically an all-year-long summer, always hot.
-The heat breaks a bit for about 4 months during the rainy season between June to September.
-The temperature begins to drop close to a hot, spring season, around October up until February when begins to rise again, known as the tropical summer season.
-Even though the rainy season sounds a bit life like a scarecrow to tourists, is not as bad as it sounds, rainy hours don’t last long.
+The heat breaks a bit for about four months during the rainy season between June to September.
+The temperature begins to drop close to a hot spring season, around October up until February when it begins to rise again, known as the tropical summer season.
+Even though the rainy season sounds a bit like a scarecrow to tourists, it is not as bad as it sounds; rainy hours don’t last long.
 But if I had to suggest the best period to visit the Philippines for a moderated climate, from October to February is recommended.

 Whether private or shared, you can find booking places in both the big cities of Manila and small villages organised by locals.
-In the following paragraphs you will some more details about Island hopping, and other alternatives you may like.
+In the following paragraphs, you will find some more details about Island hopping and other alternatives you may like.

 Before proceeding further, in case you have some concerns as the following…

-Are there also comfortable tourists destinations in the Philippines?
+Are there also comfortable tourist destinations in the Philippines?

 Don’t get me too literally when I repeat “Unspoiled, Uncontaminated or Uninhabited“, is not that it is all jungle and wildlife everywhere in PH.
 There are, of course, also well-urbanised tourist destinations where you can find the necessary comforts and facilities.
 If you instead plan to stay inland, with all the city comforts, follow this link for some ideas Meet Ladyboys in the Philippines.

 And the Internet?